Content Styling

 Hugo Style Elements

-There are a number of style elements you can use that are built into the Hugo static site generator.
+There are many style elements you can use that are built into the Hugo static site generator.
 This site uses Hugo shortcode syntax for images, internal references, and admonition boxes.

 The documentation website also uses the Docsy theme.
 This theme has some additional styling elements that can be used to enhance your article.
 See the Docsy shortcodes guide for a list of built-in reusable content snippets.